Dementia Focused Practice (TM)

-As a dementia focused practice, our members are dedicated to helping a person with dementia and their loved ones navigate through all stages of the disease process by ensuring that the client and family have access to the appropriate legal services, medical services, social services, and family support.
-A dementia focused practice needs to be able to guide the family through the legal process to ensure appropriate documents are in place prior to losing the ability to make decisions, working with a medical provider that specializes with dementia, and supporting the family by being available when they need you.
+Our members are dedicated to helping a person with dementia and their loved ones navigate through all stages of the disease process by ensuring that the client and family have access to the appropriate legal services, medical services, social services, and family support.
+Our Dementia Focused Practice (TM) suite of services helps guide clients through the process of ensuring appropriate documents are in place prior to the loss of decision making ability, working with medical providers specializing in dementia, and supporting the family by being available when needed.

 Maybe these numbers are not surprising to you.
 In fact, you may be asking why dementia planning should really be treated any different than planning for anyone’s final chapter.
 The answer to that, however, may just be the surprise…